 |Mowing In Alleys July 2012|

-Another tree species which has proved to be a major disappointment in this project is the Paulownia.
+Another tree species which has proved not to be successful in this project is the Paulownia.
 The foxglove tree is pivotal in Asian agroforestry systems combining high growth rates and late-leafing with the timber and foliage having numerous uses.
-Seven species have been trialled here but only two P. Fortunei have survived.
-However, even these were badly damaged by woodpeckers in the extreme winter of 2010-2011.
+Seven species have been trialled here but only P. Fortunei has survived.
+However, growth rate has been slow and woodpeckers inflicted severe damage in the extreme winter of 2010-2011.
 The climate here can be an issue as the nearby RAF Station at Shawbury often has the coldest winter lowland temperatures in England.

 |View down alley from high level, August 2012|

 As the landscape has developed there is now much more birdlife and this has probably been the solution to previously noted foliage defoliation of young trees by caterpillars.
 There is now a proliferation of small ant-hills in the rows between the trees and indeed occasionally in the tree guards.
-This is because there is no compaction in the rows by either cattle or machinery and this also affects the drainage.
+This is because there is no compaction in the rows by either cattle or machinery and this has a beneficial effect on the drainage.
 Two summers ago a water burst in the adjoining road flooded the neighbouring garden and the adjacent alleys but largely dissipated in the first row of trees and disappeared in the second.

-In an agroforestry system such as this permanent crops are preferable to annual ones as ploughing and cultivation close to tree roots is not beneficial.
+In an agroforestry system such as this permanent crops are preferable to annual ones as ploughing and cultivation close to tree roots is not advantageous.
+No ploughing has been done for almost ten years and none is envisaged for the future.
+Soil is too precious a commodity.
+Occasional direct drilling takes place, otherwise natural sward reseeding is encouraged.
 In the early stages it would be much easier to create such a system in an arable setting without the handicap of livestock.
 This has not been possible here and so at times much damage has been done to young trees which have had to be drastically pruned or replaced.
 Establishment has been very variable depending largely on spring and summer rainfall with the trees being planted into grass and clover swards with little or no mulching or watering.
 Inevitably because of this competition, growth rates in the early years are low.

 There is much more work to be done.
 For example grasses rapidly go to seed and become unpalateable under shade and so different varieties will have to be trialled to suit a system such as this.
 Strategies are constantly being rethought and reworked and some trees which have not proved suitable are still being replaced.
 And the project develops without any grants or subsidies or payments of any sort which would inevitably compromise and inhibit the work.

 The farm is open to group visits by prior appointment.
-A large variety of tree species is available for sale during visits, though numbers of each are small.
+A large variety of tree species is available for sale during visits, though numbers are small.

 Peter Aspin 01948840073